Two poster ads displayed on bus shelters, for the clothing brand Nobody's Child, seen in

 ASA Assessment: Complaint not upheld

-was signed into her Apple TV account which indicated she was over 15.
-We noted that the ad had appeared before videos from artists who would be popular with people of various ages, including under 15s, but that they appealed primarily to the target
+because she was signed into her Apple TV account which indicated she was over 15.
+We noted that the ad had appeared before videos from artists who would be popular with people of various ages, including under 15s, but that they appealed primarily

 For those reasons, we concluded that the ads had not been irresponsibly targeted.

 The advert censors at ASA have published 2015's Top 10 most complained about ads